 c) High pressurized gating system

 d) Non-pressurized gating system

-Explanation: Non-pressurized gating system have choke at the bottom of the sprue base, have total runner area and in-gate areas higher than the sprue area.
-In this system there is no pressure existing in the metal flow system and thus it helps to reduce turbulence.
+Explanation: Non-pressurized gating system has choke at the bottom of the sprue base, have total runner area and in-gate areas higher than the sprue area.
+In this system, there is no pressure existing in the metal flow system and thus it helps to reduce turbulence.
 Hence this system can be used for casting drossy alloys such as aluminum and magnesium alloys.